47 Distribution

 Altruism, however, is insufficient to explain some experimental results, such as those in the ultimatum game.
 While it could predict non-zero offers by the proposer, it does not predict the rejection of any offers by the responder.
 Rejection harms both the responder and the proposer.

-The proposer could only reject if a negative weight was applied to either their own or the proposer’s outcome.
+The proposer could only reject if a negative weight were applied to either their own or the proposer’s outcome.

 An alternative distributional preference model that may explain some of these results is inequality aversion.

-The idea behind inequality aversion is that people may dislike having less than other people and dislike having more than other people.
+The idea behind inequality aversion is that people may dislike having less than others and dislike having more than others.

 The three terms in this function represent: